shibatch/tlfloat/CODE_OF_CONDUCT.md

 cost of what I eat."
 But when it comes to using OSS, the number of such people is much smaller.
 And then there are those who sell what is provided free of charge to others at a price.
-Certainly, as a free lunch provider, we don't forbid that, but isn't that making too much use of the generosity?
-And when we stop offering free lunch, people say we have "burned out".
+Certainly, as a free lunch provider, I don't forbid that, but isn't that making too much use of the generosity?
+And when I stop offering free lunch, people say I have "burned out."
 Is it appropriate to call it a "burnout" when the resources to provide free lunch have been exhausted?
-If those who are making a profit give some of it back, then we can continue to offer free lunches.
+If those who are making a profit give some of it back, then I can continue to offer free lunches.
 I think everyone would be happier that way, don't you?
 This is what I mean.

 Unlike receiving a free lunch that has substance, downloading software may seem like less of an incentive to pay a fee because you cannot see